 Ah, but this reference is not to Frankfort, Germany, it is to the borough of Frankford in northeast Philadelphia County.
 The history of Frankford is itself quite interesting.
 So now we know where one of the Sommer brothers was living.
-(We have seen other reference that our grandpa Georg was living in Smithfield, an early name for Germantown.)
+(We have seen other reference that our grandpa Georg was living in Smithfield, a village in Moreland township.)

 Now for the 1762 record for Maria Magdalena (MM).
 We should take note here that if this is our Maria Magdalena, she is apparently living with her uncle.
 Why wouldn't she be living with her parents?
 There might be all kinds of reasons, but the question remains.
 I would also like to make another reminder note that MM's age here is 21, and that age does not coincide with the age of the daughter that Georg and Anna Barbara had in Germany before emigration (see my previous post on this topic, Maria Magdalena and An Emerging Theory).